 Surgery date: June 2020 Surgery performed: Breast Augmentation Surgeon: Dr Juan Bernardo Baltazar Rendon Procedure Price: US$3,400

-"I’d read endless reviews ,,I did tons of research -mostly on RealSelf.
+"I’d read countless reviews ,,I did tons of research online.
 I also watched YouTube videos, talked to friends who’d had the same procedure, I looked at literally thousands of before and after breast pictures, trying to figure out my ideal size..."

-I’d also read plenty of horror stories proving a number of things could go wrong.
-My main concerns were having a botched surgery or developing capsular contracture, which causes pain or asymmetry,, but After weighing the pros and cons of the different variables (surgeon's reputation and experience, price vs possible risks, time off from work, place where I wanted to carry out the procedure, potential doctor, the recovery time outside my country, and everything else you could possibly think of. etc), I made the decision that 2020 would be the year that I went through with breast surgery in Mexico City with TopPlasticSurgeonsMexico.
+I came across some scary stories that showed things could go wrong, which made me worried about getting a botched surgery or developing complications like capsular contracture.
+However, after carefully considering different factors like the surgeon's reputation and experience, the price versus potential risks, time off from work, the location of the procedure, the doctor I wanted to work with, recovery time outside my country, and everything else you can think of, I finally decided that 2020 would be the year I went through with breast surgery in Mexico City with TopPlasticSurgeonsMexico.

 My model pictures BEFORE surgery!

 Now, let me make it clear that I'm not trying to persuade anyone to have surgery in Mexico or avoid it altogether.
 I just want to be transparent and share my personal experience in the hopes of helping others.
 If you're considering surgery overseas, my first recommendation is to have a one-on-one conversation with someone who has gone through it.
 Personal discussions can provide much more insight than watching videos or reading blogs.
 In my case, I reached out to Top Plastic Surgeons Mexico because a friend had recommended them.

 "Personal discussions can provide much more insight than watching videos or reading blogs.
 In my case, I reached out to Top Plastic Surgeons Mexico because a friend had recommended them."